DW01/traktor-docs/engine/physics.md

 ### Material Properties

 Each body has material properties that control how it behaves when it collides.
-Friction determines how slippery it is—ice has low friction, rubber has high friction.
-Restitution controls bounciness—a basketball has high restitution, a beanbag has low restitution:
+Friction determines how slippery it is.
+Ice has low friction, rubber has high friction.
+Restitution controls bounciness.
+A basketball has high restitution, a beanbag has low restitution:

 ```cpp
 // Per-body material